Ideas to Enliven Your Senior Fitness Program

 Exergames that utilize a changing base of support better meet the requirements for training postural control.
 This means using an exergame that requires you to lift your feet from the base of support repeatedly.
 Games that require only body weight shifts in movement, rather than moving your feet, are not as effective.

-The HUR Senso is a scientifically based dual-tasking interactive cognitive motor training system that requires multiple sensory inputs: Auditory, Visual, and Sensory.
+The Dividat Senso is a scientifically based dual-tasking interactive cognitive motor training system that requires multiple sensory inputs: Auditory, Visual, and Sensory.
 It includes a user friendly interface and games that simulate every day movements and automatic progression that’s been proven to improve both physical and cognitive function.Back